 But wait… can dogs even eat mushrooms?
 For years, mushrooms were thought to be a part of the plant kingdom, but they actually belong to a hidden kingdom known as Kingdom Fungi.
 This explains why most mushrooms are found deep in the forest.
 Unlike plants, mushrooms thrive without sunshine.
-Instead, they recycle nutrients from dead trees.
+Instead, they nourish themselves through compounds from dead trees.
 Ah… the circle of life.

 As you probably know, some mushrooms are okay to eat, while others are extremely dangerous to consume.
 So it’s completely understandable to be on the fence about feeding mushrooms to your pup.
 After all, toxic mushrooms grow in all sorts of places: your backyard, gardens, dog parks, and hiking trails.
 Our canine friends find these villainous fungi very appetizing because of their strong fishy odor.
 They may smell absolutely horrendous to us, but to our curious pups, they smell insanely delicious.
 Unless you study fungi for a living and can accurately identify each type of mushroom, it’s best to steer clear from actively foraging mushrooms on your own for your dog to consume.
 Even highly experienced foragers can make mistakes.
 While certain species of mushrooms could harm our beloved pups, there are other species that have been known to yield tremendous health benefits.

-Here are a few of our favorite health-promoting mushrooms for dogs…
+Here are a few of our favorite functional mushrooms for dogs…

 Mesima mushrooms are known for assisting immune function and supporting a healthy inflammatory response.
 They also provide strong antioxidant protection.